 Caregivers usually take care of the medical needs of their loved ones.
-The caregivers have to deal with how this affects their own health.
-The stress that caregivers are under may lead to missed work or lost free time, strained relationships with people who may not understand the situation, and physical and mental exhaustion.
+The caregivers have to deal with how this affects their health.
+The stress that caregivers are under may lead to missed work or lost leisure time, strained relationships with people who may not understand the situation, and physical and mental exhaustion.

 Stress from caregiving can make it hard to cope with a loved one's bipolar symptoms.
 One study shows that if a caregiver is under a lot of stress, his or her loved one has more trouble following the treatment plan, which increases the chance for a major bipolar episode.50 It is important that people caring for those with bipolar disorder also take care of themselves.

-How can I help myself if I have bipolar disorder
+How can I help myself if I have bipolar disorder?

 It may be very hard to take that first step to help yourself.
 It may take time, but you can get better with treatment.
+To help yourself:

-- Keep a regular routine, such as eating meals at the same time every day and going to sleep at the same time every night
+- Keep a routine, such as eating meals at the same time every day and going to sleep at the same time every night

 - Learn about warning signs signaling a shift into depression or mania